HackYourFuture/databases/Week2/MAKEME.md

 ## Writing a model to communicate with the TODO database

+1. Open [todo_app/db.sql](./todo_app/db.sql) and look at it.

-Look at [todo_app/db.sql](./todo_app/db.sql) and use it to create a database.
-In the [todo_app/program.js](./todo_app/program.js) file there's a little program that should be able to extract TODOs from the database, update them, and delete them.
+2. In the [todo_app/program.js](./todo_app/program.js) file there's a little program that should be able to extract TODOs from the database, update them, and delete them.
 The `load` function already extracts all TODOs from the database.
+Use [todo_app/db.sql](./todo_app/db.sql) to create the database.

-Run `npm install` inside the `todo_app` directory to download and install the MySQL connector.
+3. Run `npm install mysql` inside the `todo_app` directory to download and install the MySQL connector.

-Try to understand what happens in this program.
+4. Investigate what happens in this program.
 How is the database connection created?
 How do we use the connection to query the database?

+5. Implement the usage of the database in your JavaScript program.
-You'll find the following empty functions in the `program.js` file, please implement them:
+In the `program.js` file you will find the following empty functions, please implement them:

 *Read how to [use and escape query values](https://github.com/mysqljs/mysql#escaping-query-values)*